 We all have certain characters that we go to in improv, from naturalistic to larger than life.
-Sue will be providing fun energetic exercises and helpful feedback to help you to get out of your comfort zone and find new ways of improvising characters and expand your character range.
+Andrew will be providing fun energetic exercises and helpful feedback to help you to get out of your comfort zone and find new ways of improvising characters and expand your character range.

-She will be teaching a variety of great tools to help find characters in improv including Accents, Impressions, Physicality, Inspiration from Animals, Voice, Movement, Tempo and more.
+He will be teaching a variety of great tools to help find characters in improv including Accents, Impressions, Physicality, Inspiration from Animals, Voice, Movement, Tempo and more.

 We’ll be putting this all together to improvise fun yet believable characters that have depth, as even the weirdest of weirdo characters have feelings too!